gpestana/notes/research/metadata_resistant_dht/onion_routing_paper/onion_routing_dht.md

 2) the adversary node knows the overlay fingertable of `n` at any time and;
 3) relay nodes enter and leave the network in unpredictable ways (churn).

-This means that
+The underlying idea is that even if a lookup initiator has a local view of the network, if the adversary has no information about what's the view of the network the peer has, it works the same as if the peer had a global view of th system.

-### Onion circuit construction vulnerabilities
+## Onion routing vulnerabilities

+Previous research have demonstrated that onion routing is vulnerable to a set of de-anonymizing attacks under the assumption that an active and passive attacker with partial view of the network - and in some cases even weaker.
+These attacks are effective given the low-latency nature of the protocol.
+The In-DHT onion routing is vulnerable to the same set of attacks, which are:

+- **Adversary controls entry and exit relay**: this timing attack is effective regardless of the entropy in the network [@entropist].
+An attacker which controls entry and exit relay is able to correlate and de-anonymize packets in the circuit, regardless of the number of peers using the same relays.

-Selecting the nodes that will be part of the onion circuit in a completely decentralized manner is no easy tasks. (to explain: relays are not kept anywhere and should be queried as a peer joins the network or wants to build an onion circuit)
+- Selecting the nodes that will be part of the onion circuit in a completely decentralized manner is no easy tasks. (to explain: relays are not kept anywhere and should be queried as a peer joins the network or wants to build an onion circuit)

+- ...

+Note that low latency anonymity networks - such are onion routing-based networks - are fundamentally broken against "The Man" [@entropist].
+They do offer, though, some protection against weaker adversaries and may be an interesting trade-off between latency, overhead and anonymity for the DHT use case.

-### Secure
+## Secure DHT

+A privacy preserving DHT can only be achieved if the DHT is secure [ref]

 **Approaches against route capturing and bias attacks** when getting information to construct the onion circuit are: